Skip to main content

 • This activity works best as five bases.

-• It may be easiest to set up the bases before people get stuck in – we’ve included a list of what you’ll need at each base, and how much you’ll need for each group.
+• It may be easiest to set up the bases before people arrive.
+We’ve included a list of what you’ll need at each base, and how much you’ll need for each group.

-• We think each group will need about 10 minutes at each base – feel free to adjust it to suit your group.
+• We think each group will need about 10 minutes at each base, however feel free to adjust it to suit your group.
+You may need to remind groups to move on.

 Make a wind sock